Announced players who had been selected to Major League Baseball's All Century Team at the 1999 All Star game at Fenway Park in Boston.

 Co-owns the Midnight Star casino in Deadwood, South Dakota, which displays some of his movie memorabilia.

-Owns a 165 acre ranch outside of Aspen.
+Owns a 165 acre ranch outside of Aspen, Colorado.

-Supports Arsenal Football Club (UK).
-In 2003 he was working in London and decided to go to a game, only to find out Arsenal were playing away from home, so he booked a private helicopter to take him to the match 160 miles away!
+Is a supporter of the Arsenal Football Club (UK).
+In 2003, he was working in London and decided to go to a game, only to find out Arsenal were playing away from home, so he booked a private helicopter to take him to the match 160 miles away.

-His favorite movies are long epics with a lot of stories.
+His favorite movies are long epics with a great deal of stories.

 His favorite genre is the Western.